aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 The biological material sequenced using these two platforms is DNA from the lambda phage (http://en.wikipedia.org/wiki/Lambda_phage).
 This is not a particularly interesting genomic material for a long read sequencing study, since such a small genome can be assembled easily with short Illumina reads (see for example https://peerj.com/articles/2055/).
 However, its genome is small (48kb), which makes it feasible to run an analysis yourself during the limited time of this practicals session.

 You will go through different steps, which include the extraction of reads from their native encoding formats (HDF5 formats, see http://en.wikipedia.org/wiki/Hierarchical_Data_Format), their quality control, their mapping to a reference genome, and a *de-novo* genome assembly.
-Most of these steps will be performed on MinION data only, except the assembly step, which will also be performed on PacBio data for a comparison.

-The MinION library preparation protocol is quite straighforward.
-After DNA fragmentation, the fragmented DNA is end-repaired and dA-tailed.
+The MinION library preparation protocol starts by DNA fragmentation, then the fragmented DNA is end-repaired and dA-tailed.
 Adapters are ligated to the dsDNA fragments.
 These adapters are in two flavors: a Y-form and hairpin-form, allowing the generation of 2D reads.
 Both adapters are ligated to each end of the dsDNA fragments.
 The adapters are conjugated with motor proteins that help control the translocation speed of DNA through the pore.
 Here is Figure 1A of a paper (http://www.genetics.org/content/202/1/37) illustrating well the protocol:

 ![protocol](img/protocol.jpg)